 Tour Description

-Walk past handsome historic brick and stone buildings, some with fanciful details honoring the cattle the leather trade depended on.
+Our route takes us past handsome brick and stone buildings from this era, some sporting fanciful details honoring the cows whose hides provided the raw material for this trade.
 We’ll also introduce you to Boston’s first dog catcher, celebrate America’s Community Health Center movement, and salute South Street Diner, an enduring favorite of clubgoers and other night owls.

-The tour begins and ends at South Station, another star of our story with an outsized impact on the fortunes of the Leather District and one of several high-rise development sites that now hover at its edge.
+The tour begins and ends just outside of South Station, an important neighbor of the Leather District and the site of a new high-rise tower on its eastern edge.

 Tour Information